hsimpson270/strava-badge/README.md

 }
 ```

-NOTE: As of the time of this writing (2-25-25), there is an ongoing issue with the Strava API where some `all_BLANK_totals` may not return their correct values.
+NOTE: As of the time of this writing (2-25-25), there is an ongoing issue with the Strava API where some `all_{ACTIVITY}_totals` may not return their correct values.
 That is why this repo defaults to `ytd_run_totals`.

 ### Units